mr-mocap/cppdotnet/README.md

           (ex: std::format("value is {:s}", SomeEnumType::AnEnumerationWithinTheEnum))
           (ex: std::format("value is {:s10}", SomeEnumType::AnEnumerationWithinTheEnum) will print the value within a 10 character
           width field)
+    * NOTE: Look at MagicEnum on GitHub for inspiration!
+* Heterogenous Lookup for C++ map-type data structure
+    * Implemented in System::Collections::Specialized::StringDictionary
+        * You can take advantage of this to allow lookup of, say, a std::string key with a std::string_view or even a const char *